-Give your thumbs a break, shut the lap top cover and put your time towards something that is more valuable like making music.
+Give your thumbs a break, shut the laptop cover and put your time towards something that is more valuable like making music.

 #2: Social Media Automation

 Automation is your friend.
 A good way to waste time is to do things technology can easily do for you.
-While I’m not a fan of automating everything, there are plenty of things that automation can take care of without making you come off as robot.
-You should always interact and respond to fans the old fashioned way.
+While I’m not a fan of automating everything, there are plenty of things that automation can take care of without making you come off as a robot.
+You should always interact and respond to fans in the old fashioned way.

 Social Umph.
 Using this site allows you to spend time getting your Twitter affairs in order, and then not having to worry about updating for several days.
-Once you have preloaded your tweets for the week, you can take a step back from Twitter and avoid getting lost in cyber world when all you meant to do was just one small thing.
+Once you have preloaded your tweets for the week, you can take a step back from Twitter and avoid getting lost in the cyber world when all you meant to do was just one small thing.
 Specifically, you can track when your name is mentioned on Twitter, schedule tweets and save and reuse drafts of your tweets.

 I also recommend IFTTT (if this, then that).
 With this free app, you create rules to automate work processes when the trigger occurs.
 For instance, you can program IFTTT to record the contact information of the sender from emails you receive.
 It syncs with your other apps, saving you tons of time with the power of workflow automation.